yilmazhasan/gh-actions/README.md

 # GH Actions
-This repo is for github-actions
+This repo is for learning github-actions